20 Free & Fantastic Things to Do in the Greater Boston Area

 9. Salem Witch Trials Memorial/Old Burying Point Cemetery

 Salem is most famous for being home to the infamous witch trials of 1692.
 While in town, you can take a walk around and view the 20 granite benches, commemorating each of the accused/executed.
 Next to the memorials, you will see Old Burying Point Cemetery, the oldest burial ground in Salem and one of the oldest in the US.

 At this historic cemetery, you will find the gravestone of Judge John Hawthorne of the Witch Trials.
 Because this cemetery is so old (built in the 1600s), many of the gravestones are weathered down, and thus, no longer legible.
-It is a very creepy place, especially during the fall and winter months where overcast skies make for an especially eerie feeling!
+It is a very creepy place, especially during the fall and winter months where overcast skies and barren trees make for an especially eerie feeling!

 Tip: Salem tends to get insanely crowd during the fall/Halloween season.
 Visit out of the prime season for a more peaceful experience.
 On the other hand, if you love Halloween (and Hocus Pocus), check out my Halloween in Salem post.

 10. Faneuil Hall Marketplace